arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/basic-touch/basic-touch.md

 The [GIGA Display Shield](/hardware/giga-display-shield) has an advanced touch interface, supported via the [Arduino_GigaDisplayTouch](https://github.com/arduino-libraries/Arduino_GigaDisplayTouch) library.

 This library is used to return the number of contact points, and the `x,y` coordinates for each of these.
-For example, touching the screen with two fingers somewhere on the screen would generate the following:
+For example, touching the screen with two fingers would generate the following:

 - `x` - 0-480 (x-axis)
 - `y` - 0-800 (y-axis)